 This was my first time photographing a wedding at Wildberry Farm in Marion.
-It’s very similar to another old farm location I loved from a previous wedding.
-Wildberry Farm is a very pretty area with a small wedding chapel, house for the bride to get ready in, and a very large reception area.
+It’s similar to another old farm location I loved from a previous wedding.
+Wildberry Farm is a beautiful area with a small wedding chapel, a house for the bride to get ready, and a huge reception area.
 They have a couple of old barns that also make for some good photo spots.
-It’s unusual for me to have a wedding in the middle of January, I’m glad the weather turned out so nice even if it was a little cold in the evening.
+It’s unusual for me to have a wedding in the middle of January.
+I’m glad the weather turned out so lovely, even if it was a little cold in the evening.

 The pictures in this blog post are picked out a little differently from normal.
 The bride picked out her album selections very quickly after the wedding, so instead of picking out just what I like for this blog post, the pictures below are almost all the bride’s picks for her album.
-I actually removed a few family pictures and personal things like that, and added a couple I liked that the bride didn’t pick.
-I’ve learned that clients sometimes look at the pictures differently than I do.
-I might like a picture that has the most interesting lighting, or a special out of focus background, something that is technically interesting or different.
-Of course a bride is looking more for pictures that make her look her best or that show the emotions of her family and friends.
-Being a photographer is always a balance between wanting to shoot something interesting or different while making sure you are always thinking about what the client wants first.
+I removed a few family pictures and personal things and added a couple I liked that the bride didn’t pick.
+I’ve learned that clients sometimes look at the images differently than I do.
+I might like a picture with the most exciting lighting or a unique out-of-focus background, something technically interesting or different.
+Of course, a bride is looking more for photos that make her look her best or that show the emotions of her family and friends.
+Being a photographer is always a balance between wanting to shoot something exciting or different while making sure you are always thinking about what the client wants first.

 I’m also still having a lot of fun with my drone.
-I have the same one that just crashed on the White House lawn so I hope they don’t end up making these illegal.
+I have the same one that crashed on the White House lawn, so I hope they don’t make these illegal.
 I’ll post another panorama from Huntington State Park at the end of the pictures.
-I’m always careful not to fly close to people and everyone just seems really interested when they see me flying it.
+I’m always careful not to fly close to people; everyone seems interested when they see me flying it.
 One older photographer I met at the park said he is getting one for sure.
-I hope you enjoy the pictures below, please like this post or comment below if you do.
+I hope you enjoy the pictures below.
+Please like this post or comment below if you do.